BahKoo/ChocolateStore/README.md

 3) From a computer that would like to have GoogleChrome installed and from which the current user has "read" permissions to the network share execute the following command:

 `cinst GoogleChrome -source M:\Store`

+### ALTERNATIVE
+Chocolatey now offers a similar solution to this project with a feature they call ['Package Internalizer'](https://chocolatey.org/docs/features-automatically-recompile-packages).
+This feature is available in their paid Buisness Edition.